How Much Can You Get for Suing Your Employer in South Carolina?

 How much Can You Get for Suing Your Employer

-If you get hurt on the job in Columbia, you probably won’t sue your employer.
-In most cases, South Carolina law doesn’t allow that.
+If you get hurt on the job in Columbia, you probably would not sue your employer.
+In most cases, South Carolina law does not allow that.
 Instead, you file a workers’ compensation claim.
 This system is meant to help you get medical treatment and money for lost wages, without having to sue.

-Let’s walk through what you can get, what you can’t, and when a lawsuit might be allowed.
+Let’s walk through how much you can get for suing your employer, what you can’t get, and when a lawsuit might actually be allowed if you get hurt at work.

 Usually, no.

 South Carolina law protects most employers from lawsuits if they carry workers’ comp insurance.
-This is part of a deal: you give up the right to sue, and your boss gives up the right to blame you for your injury.
+This is part of a deal:you give up the right to sue your employer, and your boss gives up the right to blame you for your injury.

 There are some exceptions, though.
 You might be able to sue your employer if:

-• They don’t have workers’ comp insurance, and they should.
+- They do not have workers’ comp insurance, and they should.

 What Can You Get Through Workers’ Compensation?